-This community project focuses on obesity prevention by providing nutrition and exercise-related assessments, screening, and educational programming for the employees at two participating work sites in Johnson County.
-In FY03, 143 fitness assessments and cardiovascular screenings were administered and three educational programs were offered to over 500 employees.
-In FY04 the program was expanded to include four ICCSD elementary schools.
-More than 200 teachers and staff participated in the health promotion activities.
+This community project focused on obesity prevention by providing nutrition and exerciserelated assessments, screening, and educational programming for the employees at participating work sites in Johnson County.
+This project includes three employers and multiple work sites.
+Four ICCSD elementary schools were added in FY04 and FY05, extending this program to more than 200 teachers and staff.